Bee Pollen and Weight Loss

 Many studies have been conducted over the years into the benefits of this product and in many cases the results have shown improvements to metabolism (the rate at which your body burns fat); the dissolving and flushing of fat cells from your body, and also indication that it may help reduce cravings for food and other addictive substances.

 It’s important to remember that bee pollen is actually a food and not technically a ‘vitamin supplement’.
 The nutrients it contains are very concentrated meaning that even small amounts may provide effective and valuable levels of nutritional support – these include dietary antioxidants, bioflavonoids and polyphenols in particular, along with lecithin.
-These essential components of nutrition are often found missing from modern diets since we generally opt not to eat our recommended daily amounts of fruits and vegetables and because the foods we do eat in many cases are nutritionally deficient.
+These essential components of nutrition are often missing from modern diets since we generally opt not to eat our recommended daily amounts of fruits and vegetables and because the foods we do eat in many cases are nutritionally deficient.

 Weight Loss Specifics